HourBee2/Attitude-Determination-and-Orbit-Control./README.md

 # Attitude-Determination-and-Orbit-Control.
-Library of Open Source projects for Attitude Determination and Orbit Control.
+Open Sourced projects for Attitude Determination and Orbit Control.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 - It is highly recommended to start with the theoretical and conceptual framework in the Lectures folder in the ADCS (Python & Jupyter Notebook) directory.